arturcp/skoob-exporter/README.md

 # How to run in the console

-Adjust your email and password in the env variables, go to the terminal and
+Go to the terminal and run:
-run:

 ```
   bin/rake skoob:import
 ```
+Provide your Skoob credentials and wait.

 At the end of the script, it will provide your skoob id.
 It is a number like `999999`.
 To generate your csv file, execute:

 ```
   bin/rake skoob:csv::generate 999999
 ```

 Remember to replace `999999` with your skoob id.
-The task `skoob:import` must be executed before the `skoob:csv:generate`.
+The instructions to generate the csv will also be provided by the skoob:import task, so you don't need to remember the command to generate the csv.

 # How to run in the web